Sharing is caring for your club

 Learning from Bundoora UNITED FC

 Good Sports club, Bundoora United has come a long way in the past year and food has been key to their success story.
-A year ago, the club started DA Kitchen and what began as a BBQ dinner designed to feed hungry players and parents after the Friday night game quickly became a community institution.
+A year ago, the club started DA Kitchen (named after the head chefs Dennis and Alex) and what began as a BBQ dinner designed to feed hungry players and parents after the Friday night game quickly became a community institution.

 We spoke to Bundoora United Football Club about DA Kitchen and how the food has helped to improve the club culture and bring the community together.

 Communicating and connecting over food

 We spend a lot of time with our teammates on the field, but sharing a meal together is a different chance to hang out.
 At the dining table, tactics and game-day don’t have to be a part of the discussion and family and friends can feel included.
 This kind of connection can be important for the wellbeing of club members, encouraging teammates to connect on a deeper level.

 Stephanie, a parent who volunteers at Bundoora United each week is proud of the way that DA Kitchen has united the club community.
 A year on, neighbours and even rival club members are regulars at the event.